smscommunity/sms-guide/info/il/rules.md

 2. **Permitted practice codes**: all codes are generally allowed, but some levels have specific restrictions **posted in the note on the level's name**.
 Specific rules:
     1. **Free Pause** is allowed but midair pausing is banned.
     2. **Fast Text (DPad Functions)** is allowed except for Pianta 5 Full, Secret and Reds.
-    3. **Remove Saveboxes** is allowed but versions of this code from before 2021/02/17 are banned specifically in Airstrip.
+    3. **Remove Saveboxes** is allowed in ILs where it doesn't provide an advantage through the removal of the savebox.
+It's specifically disallowed in 100 coin levels and Corona Mountain.
+Versions of this code from before 2021/02/17 are banned specifically in Airstrip.
     4. **Any Fruit Opens Yoshi Eggs** is always allowed.
     5. **FMV Skips** is allowed but skipping cutscenes by pressing a button (i.e. not exit area) is banned specifically in Pinna 1.
     6. **Position Store/Load (DPad Functions)** is allowed specifically outside the part of the level being timed – usually to set up a starting position.